rnl-dei/labs-bootstrap/README.md

 ## How does this all work?

-The various components will be listed with a detailed explanation of its purpose and funcionality.
+The various components will be listed with a detailed explanation of its purpose and functionality.

 ### mk-labs-bootstrap

 This is the core of the framework, responsible for creating the initramfs and packages.
-It is written to be relatively generic, with only the minimal initramfs stuff hardcoded, with all the details being defined in commnand line options.
+It is written to be relatively generic, with only the minimal initramfs stuff hard-coded, with all the details being defined in command line options.

 This script supports the creation of initramfs and packages based on executables of a chroot system, or from the running system, but only the former is recommended and is used in the other scripts below.